 The only time it is legal to buy or sell big game or the meat of big game within the state is during the open season and for 20 days after the season ends.
-The meat of big game animals is not to be bought or sold to be transported out of the state.
+The meat of big game animals should not be transported out of state if sold.
 It is illegal to buy or sell anadromous Atlantic salmon taken in the Connecticut River Basin and/or to buy or sell wild turkey at any time.

 Other than the meat mentioned above, a person may buy or sell at any time: